krehak/laravel-live-edit/README.md

 ```

 ## 5. Cache
-Your can clear LiveEdit's cache easily with artisan command:
+You can clear LiveEdit's cache easily with the artisan command:
 ```shell script
 php artisan live-edit:flush
 ```

-Or programatically:
+Or programmatically:
 ```php
 use Krehak\LiveEdit\Helpers\LiveEdit;